On the Betti numbers of compact holomorphic symplectic orbifolds of dimension four

 Most of the know examples of primitively symplectic orbifolds of dimension 4 was constructed by Fujiki in \cite[Section 13]{Fujiki}.

 We recall his construction.
 Let $H$ be a finite group of symplectic automorphisms on a K3 or an abelian surface $S$.
 First, we assume that $H$ is abelian.
 Let $\theta$ be an involution on $H$.
 The action of $H$ on $S\times S$ is given by $h\cdot (s,t)=(hs,\theta(h)t)$ for all $(h,s,t)\in H\times S \times S$.
 Moreover, we define $G$ to be the group of automorphisms of $S\times S$ generated by $H$ and the involution $(s,t)\mapsto (t,s)$.
-The quotient $(S\times S)/G$ will have isolated singularities and singularities in codimension 2.
-The singularities in codimension 2 can be resolved crepantly (see \cite[Remark 3.2]{Lol}) and we denote by $Y_{K3}(H)$ (resp. $Y_{T}(H)$) the primitively symplectic orbifold obtained when $S$ is a K3 surface (resp. when $S$ is a complex torus of dimension 2).
+The quotient $(S\times S)/G$ has isolated singularities as well as singularities in codimension 2.
+The singularities in codimension 2 can be resolved crepantly (see \cite{Birkar}) and we denote by $Y_{K3}(H)$ (resp. $Y_{T}(H)$) the primitively symplectic orbifold obtained when $S$ is a K3 surface (resp.~when $S$ is a complex torus of dimension 2).
 As explained in \cite[Section 13]{Fujiki}, the deformation class of $Y_{K3}(H)$ (resp. $Y_{T}(H)$) only depends on $H$.

 When the group $H$ is non abelian, the situation is more complicated (the deformation class does not only depends on $H$) and Fujiki only provides 5 additional examples.

 Mongardi \cite[Example 4.5.1 and Example 4.5.2]{MongT} constructed two manifolds $(X_1,\sigma_1)$ and $(X_2,\sigma_2)$ of $K3^{[2]}$-type endowed with symplectic automorphisms of order 11 such that